Sound & Music Techniques for Narrative Filmmaking

 This 2-day weekend workshop is essential for any director, producer, editor, sound designer, composer or screenwriter who wants to have a better understanding of the relationship between image, and sound and how to use it to best effect in their work.

 Rather than the blank coverage approach now demanded of many sound editors, designers and re-recording mixers, tutor Gustavo Costantini advocates sound tracks to be full of ideas rather than effects.
+Starting with an experiment of perception, Gustavo will demonstrate how sound changes everything.
+The same clip will be shown using different approaches to sound design to demonstrate how each strategy can affect a narrative.
 Participants will learn key elements of sound/image strategies and be introduced to all the possible uses of sound and music that are used in contemporary filmmaking.